top of page

 Diana Ross vintage glamour

 From her Supremes days to solo stardom, Ross defined black glamour and pushed fashion boundaries.
-Her stage costumes and red carpet appearances set new standards for glamour, whilst her off-duty style demonstrated equal sophistication.
-Ross's fearless approach to fashion continues to inspire maximalist dressing and red-carpet glamour, showing how personal style can become a powerful form of self-expression and cultural statement.
+Her stage costumes and red carpet appearances set new standards, while her off-duty style showed equal sophistication.
+Ross's fearless approach to fashion inspires maximalist dressing and red-carpet glamour, demonstrating how personal style can express powerful cultural statements.

 Bianca Jagger: Studio 54 Chic